2019 Pittsburgh Steelers season: Week 17: at Baltimore Ravens

 The Steelers ended their season on the road for Round 2 against the Ravens.
 On a rain soaked field, with Robert Griffin III at quarterback, the Ravens kept the ball on the ground for their first drive.
 The drive covered 40 yards, took 7 minutes off the clock and culminated with a 45-yard Justin Tucker field goal.
 After the Ravens defense forced a three-and-out, the Ravens offense, highlighted by a Gus Edwards 38-yard run, drove down the field again, this time settling for a Tucker 22-yard field goal.
 The Steelers took the lead early in the second quarter after a Benny Snell 4-yard touchdown run.
 The Ravens regained the lead, 9–7, with another Tucker field goal with 1:10 remaining in the half.
 The Ravens got the ball back with 54 seconds left in the half when Matthew Judon sacked Steeler quarterback Devlin Hodges forcing him to fumble.
 Justice Hill's 8-yard touchdown run capped a Ravens 23-yard drive and the half ended with the Ravens leading 16–7.
 After the teams exchanged field goals, the Ravens defense, late in the fourth quarter, stripped the ball from Steeler's punter Jordan Berry and recovered it in the end zone for a touchdown.
 On the next Steelers possession the Ravens were awarded 2 points after Hodges was called for intentional grounding in the end zone, making the final score 28–10.

 With the loss, the Steelers finished their season 8–8 and were eliminated from playoff contention.
 They were also swept by the Ravens for the first time since 2015.
+Even if the Steelers had won, they still would have been eliminated from playoff contention due to the Tennessee Titans defeating the Houston Texans 35–14 that afternoon.